 The Odd Fellows Home of Massachusetts, Inc. provides additional high quality post-surgical care services including, but not limited to additional non-medical services including eating, bathing and dressing, as well as administration of medication and vital-sign monitoring.
 Often, post-surgical care can involve other rehabilitative services such as physical, occupation, speech and other associated therapies.

 People who are best able to recover from their surgery (or surgeries) may temporarily need the custodial care as they get back the strength and balance to recover a measure of independence.
 For people who are, or may lose, their ability to function independently, custodial care may be a long term matter.
 The Odd Fellows Home of Massachusetts, Inc. is able to provide.
-Even in cases where a person is bed-bound, ongoing supervision by our skilled team is necessary, to ensure proper care.
-Most insurance coverage, in these cases, follows Medicare guidelines.
+Even in cases where a person is bed-bound, ongoing assistance by our skilled team is necessary, to ensure proper care. to Odd Fellows Home is able to accept most insurances.

 As with any of the services The Odd Fellows Home of Massachusetts, Inc. provides, dignity and compassion are core components of an effective treatment regimen.
 We understand that care is performed on living, vibrant individuals and will endeavor to maintain the human connection along with medical care to the best of our ability.

 Our staff will work closely within widely established guidelines and your surgeon’s recommendations on treatment and post-operative care.